eazybytes/openapi/README.md

 1) Designing APIs with OpenAPI Specifications and Swagger Tools
 2) Describing, Documenting APIs details using OpenAPI Specifications
 3) History of OpenAPI & Swagger and relation between them
-4) Details about Swagger tools like Swagger Editor, Swagger UI, Swagger Inspector, Swagger Hub, Swagger Codegen etc.
+4) Details about Swagger tools like Swagger Editor, Swagger UI,SwaggerHub,SwaggerHub Explore,Swagger Codegen etc.
 5) How to get started with OpenAPI in code first & Design first scenarios
 6) How to write a valid OpenAPI document using YAML syntax
 7) Writing re-usable content inside Open API specification with components